RheaH/Neighborhood-Map-React/README.md

 1. Overview

-This is my last project in Udacity/FEND, this project is built using React framework, that displays a Map of my favorite locations in Santa Fe.
+This is my last project in Udacity/FEND program.This project is built using React framework, that displays a Map of my favorite locations in Santa Fe.
 Users can filter the locations by their name.
 When user choose a location, the infomation about it's location will be shown on map using Info Window of Google Map.

 2. Installation